 Administration of Medication at Retreat

+Students are not allowed to bring medications to retreat unless all self-medicating forms have been returned to the school nurse for approval.
 If a student is required to take medication during the retreat, only the school nurse or nurse-trained, Unlicensed Assistive Personnel (UAP) will administer the medication.
 The medication will be administered in compliance with the regulations that follow:

 Prescription Medications